 This book is not in a genre I read very often–but I’m certainly glad I did this time.

 Want to check the book out for yourself?
-You can find a preview to the right.
+You can find a preview below.